 In addition to his work at Hastings, Professor Obasogie has a joint appointment with the University of California, San Francisco (UCSF) Department of Social and Behavioral Sciences and is a Senior Fellow at the Center for Genetics and Society.
 He is also an affiliated faculty member with the Robert Wood Johnson Health & Society Scholars Program at UCSF and UC Berkeley.
 Obasogie serves on the Board of Trustees for the Law & Society Association and is on the Steering Committee for the University of California Center for New Racial Studies.

-Professor Obasogie's writings span both academic and public audiences, with journal articles in the Law & Society Review, University of Pennsylvania Journal of Constitutional Law, Stanford Technology Law Review, Yale Journal of Law and Feminism, Stanford Journal of Civil Rights and Civil Liberties, and the Journal of Law, Medicine, and Ethics along with commentaries in outlets such as the New York Times, Slate, Scientific American, Los Angeles Times, Boston Globe, San Francisco Chronicle, and New Scientist.
+Professor Obasogie's writings span both academic and public audiences, with journal articles in the Law & Society Review, University of Pennsylvania Journal of Constitutional Law, Stanford Technology Law Review, Yale Journal of Law and Feminism, Stanford Journal of Civil Rights and Civil Liberties, and the Journal of Law, Medicine, and Ethics along with commentaries in outlets such as the New York Times, Slate, Scientific American, Los Angeles Times, Boston Globe, and New Scientist.
 (Click the publications link for a full list.)

 Education: Yale University, B.A. (with distinction); Columbia Law School, J.D.
 (Harlan Fiske Stone Scholar); University of California, Berkeley, Ph.D.
 (National Science Foundation Fellow)